-back of this page, sketch out where you will put your visuals and how you will arrange your panels.
-Short-term impact of your main event: Long-term impact of your main event/why it is important to history: ithe back of this page, sketch out where you will put Project Title: Thesis statement: Brief introductory information: Name: Fill in your information for each panel of your exhibit.
-On the l What was going on long before your main event/biographical information if your project is about a person: Build up to the main event.
+Fill in your information for each panel of your exhibit.
+On the back of this page, sketch out where you will put your visuals and how you will arrange your panels.

+Short-term impact of your main event: Long-term impact of your main event/why it is important to history: Project Title: Thesis statement: Brief introductory information: What was going on long before your main event/ biographical information if your project is about a person: Build up to the main event.
 What happened right before your main event: